daveyb/gnucash/README.md

 # gnucash
-Latest version of gnucash built using containers
+Latest version of gnucash built in a container

 ## Run it
 1. `docker build .`